Naked holy men add fervour to Nepal Hindu fest

 Hundreds of naked Sadhus like Giri have travelled from neighbouring India, alongside others dressed in saffron clothes and those holding tridents, to add religious fervour to the Maha Shivaratri or the great night of Lord Shiva, one of the trinity of Hindu gods.

-Some also celebrate the festival as Shiva's wedding night, marking the deity's union with consort Parvati.h
+Some also celebrate the festival as Shiva's wedding night, marking the deity's union with consort Parvati.

 "Lord Shiva is truth and that is beautiful," said devotee Ganga Bista waiting in line to get into the shrine.